Kimlic/quorum.node/README.md

 ```
 web3.personal.listAccounts
 ```
-For example i have response [ '0x639384d4c163fe8b00396a99190079732e072a25' ]
+In our case we had  [ '0x639384d4c163fe8b00396a99190079732e072a25' ] account in response
 ```
 web3.eth.sendTransaction({from:"0x639384d4c163fe8b00396a99190079732e072a25", to:"0x18d149f6a2a6ba0dec4ad38af21e984a7e978bd7", value:"0x1"});
 ```
-ok in few seconds we will have 1 wei in our account.
-Then we may send transactions from our account by jsonrpc api.
+Just in few seconds we will have 1 wei on our account.
+Then we may send transactions from our account using jsonrpc api.

 # Private transactions:
-privateFor must be public key of another node(if incorrect request will return "Non-200 status code...").
-For other node any getter return 0x even for creator account.
+privateFor must be public key of another node.
 You may found public key at [docker files location]/[node name]/keys/[node name].pub
+In case of invalid value for this param request will return "Non-200 status code...").
+For nodes which are not indicated in "privateFor" any getter return 0x even for contract creator.

 **Readme from script repository**